 I’m now able to dedicate all my time to producing artwork and commissions and my love of drawing animals seemed the natural progression.
 Having previously had our much-loved cat, Omar, for over 20 years and now our whippet, Ned, I know how much joy pets bring to our lives.
 Those who know me well will also know how much I love horses.
 My family have always had a deep love of horseracing so it was natural to also include equine portraits in my work.

 I hope to create drawings which are a true likeness but more importantly, I hope to show their true character.
-The nicest thing anyone can say to me is that I have captured their personality.
+The nicest thing anyone can say to me is that I have captured their pet's personality.
 Conveying that is the most important thing and distinguishes it from being just another animal drawing.